-We evaluated static hyperparameter optimization (HPO) methods by querying AutoRL-Bench2, which is a tabular benchmark for AutoRL that contains reward curves for three different random seeds belonging to runs of RL algorithms with every possible combination of hyperparameter values from the search spaces shown in Table 1 in Appendix C. For the dynamic HPO methods (PBT [11] and PB2 [29], details in Appendix C.1), we ran our own evaluations of the RL pipelines.
+We evaluated static hyperparameter optimization (HPO) methods by querying AutoRL-Bench1, which is a tabular benchmark for AutoRL that contains reward curves for three different random seeds belonging to runs of RL algorithms with every possible combination of hyperparameter values from the search spaces shown in Table 1.
+For the dynamic HPO methods (PBT (Jaderberg et al., 2017) and PB2 (Parker-Holder et al., 2020), details in Section 4.2), we ran our own evaluations of the RL pipelines.
 In every environment, we set the budget for all baselines to the run-time equivalent of 10 full training procedures, based on the expected run-time figures of AutoRL-Bench.
 Each training procedure consists of 10^6 steps on the training environment.
-All methods are evaluated for three seeds in each environment and RL algorithm.
+All methods are evaluated for ten seeds in each environment and RL algorithm.
 The plots show the mean and standard deviations of the relative ranks of all methods, with the training timesteps in the x-axis.
-Furthermore, we included the code for evaluating the performance of all the HPO methods in our GitHub repo https://anonymous.4open.science/r/RCGP-65CC.
+We detail the evaluation protocol in Appendix C and the procedure we use to generate the plots in Appendix D. Furthermore, we included the code for evaluating the performance of all the HPO methods in our GitHub repo https://github.com/releaunifreiburg/RCGP.